 Trying to figure out which is best for your body or schedule between jumping rope and running?
 Stuck between the dilemma of jumping rope vs running?
 When it comes to working out, we often seek the greatest impact for our time and effort.
 If you are going to spend time and energy at the gym or working out at home, you want to see results.
 Cardio exercises are a great way to get your heart pumping, burn calories, and lose weight.
 While some people prefer the rituals and effects associated with running on a daily basis, it is not always an ideal workout for everyone.

 In recent years, jumping rope has become a very popular form of exercise.
 When the coronavirus pandemic kept everyone inside, people learned that it is easy to jump rope from home.
-Many find themselves torn between running and jumping rope, but which is the best form of exercise?
+Many find themselves torn between running vs jumping rope, but which is the best form of exercise?
 Keep reading to learn more about jump rope versus running.

 Which Burns More Calories, Jumping Rope or Running?

 If you are looking to burn calories then you should be aware of the benefits of jumping rope vs running as both of them will provide results.
 According to a widely cited study, Jumping rope at a moderate pace is very similar to the effects and results of running an eight-minute mile, which is impressive for any athlete.
 You can expect to burn calories and burn fat with both forms of exercise.

 Jumping rope burns more calories per minute than running, though.
 If efficiency is important, you can get the most impact for your time by jumping rope.
 Just 10 minutes of a jump rope program can expend the same number of calories as running for 30 minutes.
 It is easier to burn more calories in less time by jumping rope.

 Jumping rope and running can be done by beginners or experienced athletes.